andylamp/stanford_dbclass/README.md

 This course was by far the most educational course I've had in databases -- far exceeding in both quality and breadth the one that was offered by my University.
-I sincerely urge you to try do these exercises yourself in order to get the most out of it... and... please... *avoid copy-pasta*.
+I sincerely urge you to try and do these exercises yourself in order to get the most out of it... and... please... *avoid copy-pasta*.
 It decreases the value of the course for *you* and for others.